lenuel/PyTorch-Exercises/README.md

 ## Projects:

+### 1. MNIST-Digits-Classifier:
+- A machine learning model was created to predict label of hand-written digit.
+- A number of epochs was choosen using "Model Validation" technique.
+- Validation set was used to measure how well a model generalizes, during training.
+- The model training was stopped when the validation loss stops decreasing (and especially when the validation loss starts increasing and the training loss is still decreasing).

-### 1. Cat-Dog-Classifier
+### 2. Cat-Dog-Classifier
-- The machine learning model was trained on  a set of labeled images of  cats and dogs, was saved and used  to classify a new image as cats or dogs.
+- A machine learning model was trained on  a set of labeled images of  cats and dogs, was saved and used  to classify a new image as cats or dogs.
 The original data set can be downloaded [here](https://s3.amazonaws.com/content.udacity-data.com/nd089/Cat_Dog_data.zip).

 - Google Colaboratory is used in order to be able to train model using GPU.
 - pretrained model file "resnet50_1epoch.pth".
 - fie for demonstration "Aza1.jpg"